 “When we learned about compostable packaging, how could we not do it?”
 Kate Flynn, CEO and Co-founder of Sun & Swell, is a leader in the sustainable food movement, making the extra effort to run a wholesome business.
 “When we can find better solutions, we feel like it’s our responsibility. “

 Make healthy food accessible

 A couple of years ago, Kate switched to eating simple, clean foods.
 This entailed omitting added preservatives and refined sugars.
 “If it’s not a recipe you can make in your own home kitchen, it won’t be something we put out there.”

-99% of packaged food are not healthy for us, loaded with additives.
+99% of packaged food is not healthy for us, loaded with additives.
 Sun & Swell’s mission is as simple as their snacks – to make healthy food accessible.